open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/DeploymentToolFrontend/README.rst.txt

    ..

       **Note:** The progress bar indicates the progress of the build.
-      Currently there's no option to stop or cancel a build.
+      In case you need to cancel the build, click on the **Cancel** button next to the progress bar.
 If the build fails, click **Start** to retry the build.
 You can check the build failure reason by checking the build logs.
       To view the build logs, click  **View Logs**.
 User can select the 'Enable Auto Refresh' option to refresh the logs.
 The logs are refreshed every 5 seconds.